 I am one of the organizers of the Notre Dame Epistemology Reading Group (with Paul Blaschko).
 We love having guest speakers present their work.
 If you’re interested in speaking to our group, email me!

 I have been a part of planning the Notre Dame/Northwestern Graduate Epistemology Conference the past few years.
-This year, the conference will be held at Northwestern University in Chicago on April 27-28 2018; our keynote speaker is Jane Friedman.
+This year, the conference was held at Northwestern University in Chicago on April 27-28 2018; our keynote speaker was Jane Friedman.
 For more information about this year’s conference, check out our phil events page.
-The 2018 conference schedule is now available here!
+The 2018 conference schedule is available here.

 I’ve also been involved in Notre Dame’s Center for Philosophy of Religion, and worked for them as a graduate assistant in 2015-2016.